 On site or out in the community, mobile units provide an agile, flexible and compliant space to support decentralised and hybrid clinical trials.

 Please get in touch with our team to discuss the options we have to help.

-The world’s largest trial of a revolutionary new blood test, the NHS-Galleri Trial, will be conducted on board EMS mobile healthcare spaces as part of a three year study.
+In 2021, the world’s largest trial of a revolutionary new blood test, the NHS-Galleri Trial, began on board EMS mobile units as part of a three year study.

-The project will trial the Galleri™ test among 140,000 volunteers in England aged 50-77.
-Participants will be screened for more than 50 types of cancer – including those that are hard to detect in their early stages, such as head, neck and oesophageal cancers.
+Trialling the Galleri™ test among 140,000 volunteers in England aged 50-77, the study screens participants for more than 50 types of cancer – including those that are hard to detect in their early stages, such as head, neck and oesophageal cancers.

 "Scientific research and healthcare studies have been integral in the fight against COVID-19, with clinical trials crucial in developing diagnostics and treatments for the virus.
 We're so proud to support several healthcare providers with much needed temporary infrastructure to expand their research studies, installing mobile units with minimal footprints to increase capacity on crowded hospital estates."

 Clinical trials have enabled the healthcare system to better understand COVID-19 and develop successful treatments and vaccines against it.
 Guy’s and St Thomas’ NHS Foundation Trust were an integral part of these pioneering studies, ultimately assisting in the successful development of the University of Oxford and AstraZeneca COVID-19 vaccine.

 With 7,929 individuals taking part in the Trust's COVID-19 research studies, the hospital needed an innovative solution to rapidly maximise trial space on an already crowded hospital estate.
 With the most suitable location being a small area away from the main building, our team built and deployed a bespoke mobile unit that would fit the tight space within 3 weeks from project confirmation.